PLEASE NOTE: BELOW ARE THE PROSPECTIVE DATES FOR 2023 AND THESE MAYBE SUBJECT TO CHANGE.

 The programme is modular and takes place in London and in Los Angeles.

-To develop and enhance your understanding of the global film business, the programme combines meetings with industry leaders, seminars, case studies, studio and other off-site visits, and working sessions on projects based on hypothetical scenarios.
+To develop and enhance your understanding of the global film & TV businesses, the programme combines meetings with industry leaders, seminars, case studies, studio and other off-site visits.

 Among other topics, the programme will cover:

-- An overview of the global film business and the key players
+- An overview of the global film and TV businesses and the key players

 - The key financial considerations and controls which can determine success or failure